-[1] Roy et al. "The Many Faces of Facebook's Datacenter Network "
+[1] Roy et al. "The Many Faces of Facebook's Datacenter Network " (probably?)
+Proceedings of the 2015 ACM conference on SIGCOMM.
+ACM, 2015.

 Facebook's new datacenter

 - ToR with 4 40G ports: each connected to one fabric switch - For each ToR FS link, same amount of bandwidth reserved outgoing from FS